 It isn't fair.

 Fair?
 Doris had served 1,612 Sundays and never once been moved to the kind of tears Jolene cried in her sixth week.
-Which of the two women had actually met God?
+Which of the two of us, she thought, has actually met God?

 She opened her Bible to Matthew 20.
 "These who were hired last worked only one hour, and you have made them equal to us who have borne the burden of the work and the heat of the day."